MarounGrey-Notes/Tech-Interview-Preparation/Interview-Questions.md

 # Interview Most Used
+### Where do you see yourself in the next 5 years?
+* In five years I see myself as a successfull software engineer who has benefitted the business and achieved my technical goals.
+I'd like to be a lead developer, have a large role in the projects and be able to mento junior devs.
 ### Why do you want to leave your current position?
 * There is no further advancement opportunities due to the management structurre.
 ### What are your salary expectations?